Australian Shepherd Blue Heeler Mix: Info, Pictures, Traits & Facts

 Food & Diet Requirements 🦴

 Due to their active nature, many Blue Heeler Australian Shepherd mixes respond best to a food designed to meet their high-activity needs.
-Extra protein and even more calories are necessary in most cases.
+Extra protein and more calories are necessary in most cases.
 For working dogs, you’ll likely need to feed them more than what’s listed on the back of the bag.

 Exercise 🐕

-It can be challenging to meet their exercise needs with walks alone, unless you’re hiking miles a day.
+It can be challenging to meet their exercise needs with walks alone unless you’re hiking miles a day.

 Training 🦮